What is the most essential element to long-term sales?

 1. Order Confirmation Emails

-Order confirmation emails are the most important triggered emails you will send, because they let the customer know that everything worked.
+Order confirmation emails are the most important triggered emails you will send.
+They let the customer know that everything worked.
 They should be the first thing that gets sent.

 A confirmation email reply should let the customer know that the order went through, when they can expect it to ship, how they can view their order online and who to contact if there’s a problem.